CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 2. If you haven't already, ensure the app is up and running.

-3. Log into the app.
+3. Log into the LOCAL instance of the front end app.
 Do this by way of the front-end app and your CDC okta credentials.

 4. In order to send a message, you are going to need add the "sender id" to the POST header.
 Click on "edit" on the "development" row.